gusbemacbe/suru-plus/README.md

 ## What’s new?

+### Version 20.0.0

-### Redesign
+#### Redesign

-1. Following Sam Hewitt’s rules of grids, and making less conservative and traditional <a href="https://github.com/Magog64">@Magog64</a>’s <a href="https://github.com/Magog64/SURU-PLUS">Suru++ Ubuntu</a>, more than 15k icons have been redesigned, papirusified and improved with new cyberpunk colours and made been compatible with KDE, XFCE and other many environments!
+Following Sam Hewitt’s rules of grids, and making less conservative and traditional <a href="https://github.com/Magog64">@Magog64</a>’s <a href="https://github.com/Magog64/SURU-PLUS">Suru++ Ubuntu</a>, more than 15k icons have been redesigned, papirusified and improved with new cyberpunk colours and made been compatible with KDE, XFCE and other many environments!
 Check the new icons:

 ![Screenshot](images/preview1-new.png)

-### Folder redesign and 12 folder colours
+#### Folder redesign and 12 folder colours

-2. The new versions has won new colours of folders, based by Alexey Varfolomeev’s Papirus:
+The new versions has won new colours of folders, based by Alexey Varfolomeev’s Papirus:

 ![Screenshot](images/preview2.png)

-### Mimetype icons redesign
+#### Mimetype icons redesign

-3. Almost all mimetype icons have been redesigned with new colours and are based on Numix mimetype icons:
+Almost all mimetype icons have been redesigned with new colours and are based on Numix mimetype icons:

 ![Screenshot](images/preview3.png)

-### Firefox alternatives
+#### Firefox alternatives

-4. You can choose one of three alternatives of Firefox:
+You can choose one of three alternatives of Firefox:

 | ![](images/firefox-traditional.png) | ![](images/firefox.png) | ![](images/firefox-mozilla.png) |
 | :---------------------------------: | :---------------------: | :-----------------------------: |